zai-org/SCAIL/README.md

 </p>

 ## 🔎 Motivation and Results
 SCAIL identifies the key bottlenecks that hinder character animation towards production level: limited generalization towards characters and incoherent motion under complex scenarios (e.g., the long-standing challenge of multi-character interactions, as well as common failures in basic motions like flipping and turning).
-We revisit the core components of character animation -- how to represent the pose representation and how to inject the pose.
+We revisit the core components of character animation -- how to represent the pose condition and how to inject the pose condition.
 Our framework resolves the challenge that pose representations cannot simultaneously prevent identity leakage and preserve rich motion information, and compels the model to perform spatiotemporal reasoning over the entire motion sequence for more natural and coherent movements.
 Check our methods, results gallery, as well as comparisons against other baselines at our [project page](https://teal024.github.io/SCAIL/).
 <p align="center">
   <img src='resources/1.gif' width='66%'>
   <img src='resources/2.gif' width='66%'>